Right to silence: Norway

 §119: The court may not hear evidence from a priest in the Norwegian Church, or indeed any priest or similar in any registered faith, lawyers, defence attorneys, arbitrators in marriage affairs, medical doctors, psychologists, nurses, midwives or apothecaries, except with the explicit permission of the person entitled to silence, concerning anything they have learnt during the performance of their function.
 The above does not apply if testimony is required to prevent someone from being wrongfully convicted(§119).
 Catholic priests have refused to testify about information obtained in confession even in these cases, and the Supreme Court has not sanctioned this.

-§121: Even if the relationship is not regulated by §119, the courts may relieve a witness of the duty to testify concerning information obtained in counseling, social work, medical care, judicial assistance "or similar".
+§121: Even if the relationship is not regulated by §119, the courts may relieve a witness of the duty to testify concerning information obtained in counselling, social work, medical care, judicial assistance "or similar".

 §122: A defendants spouse, relatives in directly ascending or descending order, siblings and their spouses are not required to give testimony.
 The same applies to separated or divorced spouses, or people living in a "marriage like" relationship, e.g. common-law marriages.
 The court may extend this right to fiancees, foster-parents/children/siblings.

 §123: A witness may refuse to answer questions leading to self-incrimination either for the witness itself, or for anyone related to the witness as described by §122.

 §124: A witness may refuse to answer questions relating to business secrets.
 The court may oblige the witness to testify after consideration.

 §125: The editor of a printed magazine/newspaper may refuse to divulge the writer of any articles in his journal, or sources for its content.